Naz Reid helping out in frontcourt after brief COVID absence

 "I didn't feel anything," Reid said.
 "That's another thing.
 I feel fine."

-Center Karl-Anthony Towns has missed the past five games, including Sunday's against the Lakers, which means the Wolves have needed Reid to help anchor their frontcourt.
+Center Karl-Anthony Towns has missed the past five games, including Sunday's 108-103 loss to the Lakers, which means the Wolves have needed Reid to help anchor their frontcourt.

 Reid has made his name in the NBA on an efficient offensive game, but while his three-point shooting has improved this season (36%), his shooting inside the arc has declined (60% to 50%).
 Over his past seven games entering Sunday, Reid was shooting 37% from two-point range and 39% from three-point range.